zach-00/ultimate-auto/README.md

                 "employee_id": "12345"
             }

+        EXPECTED RESPONSE:
+            {
+                "first_name": "Bill",
+                "last_name": "Johnson",
+                "employee_id": "12345",
+                "id": 1
+            }

     DELETE SALESPERSON: Sending a DELETE request to this endpoint will remove a specified salesperson from the database.
 There is no required data input, however you must specify the salesperson's ID in the URL when making the request.
+        EXPECTED RESPONSE:
+            {
+                "deleted": "true"
+            }